metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/fasta-like/_index.md

   id="dotplot"
   alt="The scatter plot of the shared 4mers between sequences A & B" title="Shared 4mer positions:"
-  caption="Each point corresponds to a shared 4mer and is located at their respective positions on Sequence A & B. It corresponds to a thresholded DNA dot plot of both sequences.
-The red dotted line indicates the diagonal encompassing the more dots (here corresponding to 5 4mers).
-This diagonal corresponds to a difference of 5 between the postions."
+  caption="This plot is a thresholded DNA dot plot of both sequences.
+Each point corresponds to a shared 4mer and is located at its respective positions on sequences A & B. The red dotted line indicates the diagonal with the greatest number of dots, here representing five overlapping 4mers and corresponding to a positional difference of 5 between sequences."

 >}}

-For this example, diagonal having the largest *RelScore* (0.455) corresponds to a {{< katex >}}\Delta{{< /katex >}} of 5 and was observed five times.
-Thus, the sequence similarity between the sequence A and B is maximized by shifting B of 5 positions relatively to A.
+In this example, the diagonal having the largest *RelScore* (0.455) corresponds to a {{< katex >}}\Delta{{< /katex >}} value of 5, which was observed five times.
+Thus, the sequence similarity between the sequences A and B is maximized by shifting B of 5 positions relatively to A.

 ```
 Sequence A: ACGTTAGCTAGCTAGCTAA-----